Benex254/FastAnime/README.md

 - `--no-preview` dont show a preview when using fzf
 - `--format <yt-dlp format string>` set the format of anime downloaded and streamed based on yt-dlp format.
 Works when `--server gogoanime`
 - `--icons/--no-icons` toggle the visibility of the icons
+- `--skip/--no-skip` whether to skip the opening and ending theme songs.

 #### The anilist command :fire: :fire: :fire: